 Alternatively, it is a complete lunch, with just some cheese and a salad after it.
-Vegetarians might like to know that a vegetarian parmesan-style cheese is available from Bookhams.com
+Vegetarians might like to know that a vegetarian Parmesan-style cheese is available from Bookham and Harrison Farms Ltd.

 This recipe is from Delia's Complete How to Cook.
 Serves 4-6

 You need to start this soup a few hours ahead by rinsing the dried cannellini beans in a sieve under cold water and placing them in a saucepan with 3 pints (1.75 litres) of cold water.

 Next, bring them up to the boil and give them about 10 minutes before turning the heat off and leaving them to soak for 2 hours.